Primary school inspections

 1. Arrangements for inspecting schools

 We will evaluate how well a school or early learning and childcare establishment is performing in a range of key areas.
-To support us to do this we will use a few quality indicators (QIs) from 'How good is our school?
-(4th edition)' and/or 'How good is our early learning and childcare?'.
+We use quality indicators (QIs) from 'How good is our school?
+(4th edition)' and, where there is an early learning and childcare (ELC) setting, 'How good is our early learning and childcare?'.

 Education Scotland completes inspections using a variety of models.
 This includes a full model inspection which covers four QIs, and a short model inspection which covers two QIs.